The Brown Foundation, Inc.

 Application Success Factors

 Geographic Alignment is Critical: The Foundation "focuses primarily on the greater Houston area" and unsolicited requests from beyond Greater Houston are rarely approved.
-This is the most important eligibility factor - 89% of 2024 grantees were located in Greater Houston.
+This is the most important eligibility factor.

-Organizational Maturity Matters: The Foundation states that "the majority of organizations they invest in are in the growth or maturity stage of the non-profit lifecycle, having emerged from the start-up stage with an evidence-based set of results and community demand to expand their services and impact."
+Organisational Maturity Matters: The Foundation states that "the majority of organisations they invest in are in the growth or maturity stage of the non-profit lifecycle, having emerged from the start-up stage with an evidence-based set of results and community demand to expand their services and impact."
 In 2024, 95% of recipients had been operating for 5+ years.
-The Foundation awards grants to organizations with "demonstrated ability to accomplish ambitious goals" aligned to their mission.
+The Foundation awards grants to organisations with "demonstrated ability to accomplish ambitious goals" aligned to their mission.

 Review Past Grants to Calibrate Your Request: The Foundation specifically recommends that applicants review their past grants database to identify an appropriate request level.
-Grant sizes vary dramatically based on organizational scale, budget, organizational age and maturity, prior relationship with the Foundation, and program area.
+Grant sizes vary dramatically based on organisational scale, budget, organisational age and maturity, prior relationship with the Foundation, and programme area.

-Understand Their Priority Balance: While education and arts represent their largest historical focus (35% and 32% respectively), 2024 funding patterns show healthcare (27%) and civic assets (significant capital projects) received substantial portions.
-Capital projects dominated 2024 at 78% of funding, suggesting the Foundation is currently prioritizing infrastructure investments.
+Understand Their Priority Balance: While education and arts represent their largest historical focus (35% and 32% respectively), 2024 funding patterns show healthcare (27%) received substantial portions.

 Demonstrate Excellence and Ambition: The Foundation describes its grantmaking as focused on "ambitious goals, excellence, and exceptional impact."
-They value organizations that are not just competent but exceptional in their field.
+They value organisations that are not just competent but exceptional in their field.

-Alignment Trumps Everything: The Foundation emphasizes that most proposals are declined "simply due to lack of alignment with priorities or core geography."
-Before applying, carefully assess whether your organization truly fits their stated priorities and geographic focus.
+Alignment Trumps Everything: The Foundation emphasises that most proposals are declined "simply due to lack of alignment with priorities or core geography."
+Before applying, carefully assess whether your organisation truly fits their stated priorities and geographic focus.

 Flexibility Exists for Exceptional Ideas: While the Foundation has clear priority areas, they "maintain flexibility to consider excellent ideas beyond stated priorities," suggesting that truly innovative or exceptional proposals outside typical focus areas may receive consideration.